 When deciding to join a company there are a lot of factors you can base your decision on, some more quantifiable than others.
-Comparing compensation packages is pretty easy, but – according to my experience – not the only thing you have to take into account.
-For me personally, it’s important that I start my working day feeling excited about what I’m going to do.
-Even though it’s not possible for every day to be completely full of fun and exciting tasks, I generally find it important to enjoy what I’m doing.
+For me, I must start my working day feeling excited about what I’m going to do.
+Even though it’s not possible for every day to be full of fun and exciting tasks, I generally find it important to enjoy what I’m doing.
 Life is too short to spend 8h a day doing boring, repetitive stuff! 😊

 Therefore, I based my decision to join Tropos on a couple of factors that I knew would keep me interested in the long run.

 In large companies, your role may be narrowly defined, and it can be challenging to see the results of your work.
 Stepping outside of the box and trying something new might be even more difficult!
 In a smaller company, you’ll have more opportunities to make a meaningful impact and help improve things.
 As a result, your work is more likely to be recognized, and you’ll have a greater sense of satisfaction and fulfillment.